slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
-- i don't wnat to be in environments or people where i have to watch what i say. -- naval
-- everybody wants spirituality. nobody wants the truth. -- naval
-- if you tell teh truth you don't need to reharse anything
+- If you tell teh truth you don't need to reharse anything
-- core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
+- Core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
 - Personal branding will kill you.
 Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.
 - Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.
 - CHANGE YOUR ACTIONS, NOT YOURSELF